 Using this storage technique, the vacuum seal will not be kept under pressure and will live a long and happy life.
 I suggest keeping all the AeroPress parts close to each other not to risk losing one of them.

-It is always nice to know some great cleaning ways to get that shiny coffee brewer you once bought.
-I know that most coffee brewers have a limited lifespan, but cleaning them the right way might extend it by a few months or even years.
+Knowing some great cleaning ways to get that shiny coffee brewer you once bought is always nice.
+Most coffee brewers have a limited lifespan, but cleaning them the right way might extend it by a few months or even years.

 I suggest you start cleaning your AeroPress using a little soap before moving on to the next cleaning steps.
 Remember: a clean coffee brewer makes your coffee taste better!